 We specialise in Professional Indemnity Insurance (PII) and its associated Insurances.
-We offer Products from a range of Insurers for Professional Indemnity Insurance, Directors and Officers Insurance (D&O) and Employment Practice Liability Insurance (EPL).
+We offer Products from a range of Insurers for Professional Indemnity Insurance, Directors and Officers Insurance (D&O), Employment Practice Liability Insurance (EPL) and Cyber cover.
 The Products quoted and offered to You are from a fair analysis of the Insurance market.
-We have access to a wide range of providers so are able to discuss Your needs and to establish a Product best suited to You.
+We have access to a wide range of providers so we can discuss Your needs and to establish a Product best suited to You.

 Other Insurance Products

-Whilst We specialise in PII, We are able to offer certain other General Insurance Commercial Products when requested, however, We only offer these Products from a limited number of Insurance providers or may refer such enquires to another Broker or division within the Company.
+While We specialise in PII, We can offer certain other General Insurance Commercial Products when requested; however, We only offer these products from a limited number of Insurance providers or may refer such enquires to another Broker or division within the Company.

 Online Facility via Our Website